-After your plane lands in your host country, you will proceed through the immigration and customs area before collecting your luggage.
-You will be asked to show your passport and, if applicable, your student visa and any supporting documents.
-If the Office of Global Engagement and/or your host institution has given you a letter of facilitation, present all the documents to the customs official.
+After your plane lands in your host country you will proceed through the immigration and customs area before collecting your luggage.
+You will be asked to show your passport and if applicable, your student visa.
+If the Study Abroad office and/or your host institution has given you a letter of facilitation, present all the documents to the customs official.
 As with all law enforcement, be courteous and respectful when you pass through.

-Upon return to the U.S., you will have to go through U.S. customs and declare all your purchases on the Customs Declarations Form.
+Upon return to the U.S. you will have to go through U.S. customs and declare all your purchases on the Customs declarations form.
 Be sure to keep all your receipts to facilitate this process.
 If you purchased over USD \$800 worth of goods you may have to pay duty on them.
 Remember that if you are bringing alcohol back into the U.S., you must be 21 years of age or it will be confiscated.